rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 The Barcode Module provides access to control the functionality of the device's scanner.
 Check the platform indicators in each property or method section.
 In general if you are developing for a device with only a camera, the number of symbologies available to you will be limited to just the most common ones, eg EAN13, UPCA etc and your scanning will be via the device camera.
 If your application is running on more traditional Motorola Solutions' hardware you will have much finer control over a more fully featured Scanner, often with a choice of scanner hardware on the device.
 In general if you wish to capture a single barcode in a 'one shot' use case, eg your App just wants to capture a single barcode to be submitted to a price comparison website then use Barcode.take(callback); if your application is expecting a number of barcodes to be received, common in enterprise scenarios for example a user in a warehouse then use Barcode.enable(callback).
 Only the foreground application is given access to the scanning hardware, when an application is sent to the background its state will be saved and it will automatically relinquish control of the scanner.
 When brought back to the foreground, an application previously using the barcode API will have its previous configuration reapplied automatically.
 A VC70 scanner will work only if connected in SSI Mode.

 ## Enabling the API
-There are two methods of enabling the Barcode API: include all ebapi modules or include only the API modules you need.
+There are two methods of enabling the Barcode API:

+* Include all ebapi modules or
+* Include only the API modules you need

 For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Motorola Enterprise Browser.

 ### Include all JS API modules
 To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
 For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html: